List of Al Ahly SC records and statistics

 It is known as "The Club of the Century" in African football.
-It is best known for its professional football team that plays in the Egyptian Premier League, the top tier in the Egyptian football league system, and is the most decorated football club in Africa.
+It is best known for its professional football team that plays in the Egyptian Premier League, the top tier in the Egyptian football league system, and is the most decorated football club in the world.
 It was founded on 24 April 1907, as a gathering place for Cairo's Student Unions.

-Al Ahly has a record of 42 national league titles, 37 national cup titles, and 11 national super cup titles, making them the most decorated club in Egypt.
+Al Ahly has a record of 44 national league titles, 39 national cup titles, and 15 national super cup titles, making them the most decorated club in Egypt.
 In addition, Al Ahly has never been relegated to the Egyptian Second Division.

-In international competitions, the club has won a record ten CAF Champions League titles, a CAF Confederation Cup, a record Seven CAF Super Cups, a record four African Cup Winners' Cups, an Afro-Asian Club Championship, an Arab Club Champions Cup, an Arab Cup Winners' Cup, a record two Arab Super Cups, and won a bronze medal in the 2006, 2020 and 2021 Club World Cup.
-Al Ahly is the second most successful club in the world behind only Glasgow Rangers.
+In international competitions, the club has won a record twelve CAF Champions League titles, a CAF Confederation Cup, a record Eight CAF Super Cups, a record four African Cup Winners' Cups, an Afro-Asian Club Championship, an Arab Club Champions Cup, an Arab Cup Winners' Cup, a record two Arab Super Cups, and won a bronze medal in the 2006, 2020, 2021 and 2023 Club World Cup.

 Honours

-Al Ahly winning the 2021 CAF Super Cup (December) raised the club's trophy count to 143, making them the most decorated club in the world.
-This includes 24 continental titles.
+Al Ahly winning the 2023 Egyptian Super Cup raised the club's trophy count to 155, making them the most decorated club in the world.
+This includes 26 continental titles.
 Al Ahly won the African Cup of Champions Clubs in 1982 and 1987.
 Following the tournament's rebranding as the CAF Champions League, Al Ahly triumphed again in 2001, 2005, 2006 and 2008 under the coaching of the Portuguese Manuel José, in 2012 under Hossam El-Badry, in 2013 under Mohamed Youssef, and in 2020 and 2021 under Pitso Mosimane.
-This makes them the most decorated team in continental competitions in Africa with ten Champions League titles, as well as one CAF Confederation Cup, four African Cup Winners' Cups, eight CAF Super Cups and one Afro-Asian Club Championship.
+This makes them the most decorated team in continental competitions in Africa with eleven Champions League titles, as well as one CAF Confederation Cup, four African Cup Winners' Cups, eight CAF Super Cups and one Afro-Asian Club Championship.

-At local level, Al Ahly has won more titles than any other club, with 42 Egyptian Premier League titles, 37 Egypt Cups, 11 Egyptian Super Cups, 7 Sultan Hussein Cups and 16 Cairo League titles, along with winning the cup of the United Arab Republic on one occasion and the Egyptian Confederation Cup once as well.
+At local level, Al Ahly has won more titles than any other club, with 44 Egyptian Premier League titles, 39 Egypt Cups, 16 Egyptian Super Cups, 7 Sultan Hussein Cups and 17 Cairo League titles, along with winning the cup of the United Arab Republic on one occasion and the Egyptian Confederation Cup once as well.